openmanuscript/openmanuscript/specification_v1.md

   them.
 The specification is below.
 Name of this file is not specified by this document.
 There must be at least one manuscript file.

-- **scans/** (optional).
-This is a directory for scanned pages that can be incorporated into the manuscript.
-The assumption is that a single scan is a scan of a full page of notes, a typewritten page, or other non-digital writing.
-Scans can be one of the supported image types: [.pdf, .jpg, .png].

 - **scenes/** (required).
 This is a directory containing scene files.
 There may be unused scenes (scenes not noted in a `manuscript.json` file).